pineindustries/arduino-tpms/README.md

 An Arduino-based Tire Pressure Monitoring System (TPMS) receiver and LCD display.

 # The Little Microcontroller That Could
-The Arduino is a small device for this project, so we leveraged most of the available on-board resources and implemented a few software tricks.
-So, to display the car icon, we used a basic compression algorithm for the image data and allocated the image to the Arduino's PROGMEM thus avoiding the Arduino's flash memory.
-We programmed the interrupt function, executed when a packet is received, to run as fast as possible and terminating as soon as possible on corrupt data, unknown sensor IDs, or when an update recently occurred.
+The objective of this project was to see if we could fit a fully functioning TPMS receiver on a small, relatively slow microcontroller.
+The Arduino fits this description and proved quite a challenge.
+We leveraged most of the available on-board resources, used the CC1101 to off-load signal processing, and implemented a few software tricks: To display the car icon, we used a basic compression algorithm for the image data and allocated the image to the Arduino's PROGMEM thus avoiding the Arduino's flash memory.
+We programmed the interrupt function, executed when a packet is received, to run and terminate as fast and as soon as possible.
 This allows the Arduino to return to an RX state quickly to process incoming packets.
-Packet data and status are kept in volatile memory thereby providing data integrity particularly when new data arrives as the Arduino is updating the LCD, a relatively slow process.
+Packet data and status are kept in volatile memory thereby providing data integrity while the microcontroller updates the LCD, a relatively slow process.

 # The Texas Instruments CC1101 Sub-1 GHz Transceiver
 We strongly recommend reading TI's documentation cover-to-cover including errata.
 See the ./ref folder for details.
 And TI's Smart RF Software is a must (see below).

 # TPMS Sensor
 - [Schrader 433 MHz Sensor, Part Number: 29086](https://www.rockauto.com/en/moreinfo.php?pk=10672248)\
   Other part numbers may work, as well.
+Other venders, though, may require major code changes.

 # Receiver Hardware
 - [Arduino Pro Mini 328 - 5V/16MHz](https://www.sparkfun.com/arduino-pro-mini-328-5v-16mhz.html)\